Bill

 AI Summary

-This bill addresses three main areas of healthcare and municipal services: medical assistance reimbursement for ambulance services, emergency medical services reporting, and municipal expenditure calculations.
-Specifically, the bill directs the Department of Health Services to adjust reimbursement rates for non-transport ambulance services starting January 1, 2027, matching the rates for basic life support emergency transport services under the Healthcare Common Procedure Coding System (HCPCS).
-The bill also requires the Emergency Medical Services Board to submit an annual report to the legislature detailing changes in the scope of practice for emergency medical responders and practitioners at both state and national levels, including potential impacts on training.
-Additionally, the legislation modifies how municipal budgets are calculated for the expenditure restraint incentive program by excluding certain expenditures related to joint fire departments and emergency medical services districts from budget calculations.
-These changes aim to provide more accurate reimbursement for emergency services, ensure ongoing professional development and awareness in emergency medical fields, and offer municipalities more flexibility in budgeting for critical public safety services.
+This bill addresses three main areas related to emergency medical services and reimbursement.
+First, it directs the Department of Health Services (DHS) to modify the maximum reimbursement rate for non-transport ambulance services (HCPCS code A0998) starting January 1, 2027, to match the reimbursement rate for basic life support emergency transport services (HCPCS code A0429) under the Medical Assistance program, which provides health services to low-income individuals.
+Second, the bill requires the Emergency Medical Services Board to submit an annual report to the legislature detailing changes to the scope of practice for emergency medical responders and practitioners at both state and national levels, and how these changes might impact training requirements in the state.
+Lastly, the bill modifies eligibility for the expenditure restraint incentive program by excluding certain fees levied for joint fire departments or emergency medical services districts from calculations that determine a municipality's eligibility for incentive payments, which are currently based on property tax levies and budget increases relative to inflation and new construction.

 Committee Categories